tobiaszciesielski/tobiaszciesielski.github.io/src/content/blog/my-setup.md

 ---
-title: List of apps and settings I use in work
+title: List of apps and settings I use at work
-description: 'List of apps and settings I use in work as a Frontend Developer'
+description: 'List of apps and settings I use at work as a Frontend Developer'
 publicationDate: 2025-11-13
 image: http://no-image.com
 ---

-Last time I had an option to setup my new computer from scratch and I want to share everything I install and how I configure my IDE.
+Last time I had an option to set up my new computer from scratch, and I want to share everything I installed and how I configured my IDE.

 ## Apps
 - **Flycut** - this is the most important application of all.
-I install it instantly after initial setup.
+I installed it instantly after initial setup.
 Clipboard with memory.
-- **Google Chrome** - I've tried Arc, Brave, Dia and I was really impressed but I came to the basics and it turned out its the best fit for me.
+- **Google Chrome** - I've tried Arc, Brave, Dia, and I was really impressed, but I came to the basics, and it turned out to's the best fit for me.
 - **Spark** - Email Client I love.
-It boost my productivity.
-Filtering unread emails and multi-account setup is great.
+It boosts my productivity.
+Filtering unread emails and multi-account setup are excellent.
 - **Spotify** - Must have.
-- **Notion** - I dont have to introduce this to anyone.
+- **Notion** - I don't have to introduce this to anyone.
 - **QuickNote** - While Notion helps me to stay organized, this is my scratchpad.
-I use it for meeting notes, drafts etc. (fn+q)
+I use it for meeting notes, drafts, etc. (fn+q)
-- **Jomo** - Helps to to stay focused and don't fall into dump scrolling.
+- **Jomo** - Helps to stay focused and not fall into deep scrolling.
 - **Grammarly** - Something I'm testing and I like it a lot!
-- **Warp** - top tier terminal for me.
+- **Warp** - top-tier terminal for me.
 - **Slack** - my main comunicator.
 Remember to add [pepe emojis](https://slackmojis.com/emojis/1196-pepe) to it.

 ## IDE

-I use **Cursor** which has the best in class autocompletion I overuse.
+I use **Cursor**, which has the best in class autocompletion, I overuse.
 I'm trying to adapt to agent mode.
-This is how it looks like:
+This is what it looks like:

 ![Image](../../resources/images/ide.png)